-Those in search of am escape from the noisy city, or just the hassles of every day life will enjoy otherworldly Eynsham Hall.
+Those in search of an escape from the noisy city, or just the hassles of everyday life will enjoy otherworldly Eynsham Hall.
 It also makes a very good base for exploring the picturesque towns of the Cotswolds, plus Oxford itself.

 Who Might Not

 If you want to be in the thick of the action, Eynsham Hall isn’t for you.
 Oxford is a 30-minute drive away, so if you need party-packed nightlife at your doorstep, you won’t find it here.